-If a child feels that they are being bullied, they are encouraged to follow one of several procedures.
+If a student feels that they are being bullied, they are encouraged to follow one of several procedures.
 These procedures are:

 - Tell a friend

-- Tell a prefect/trusted older pupil
+- Tell a trusted member of staff

 - Tell your class teacher/TA

-- Tell a trusted member of staff

-- Tell a parent or an adult at home who you feel you can trust
+- Tell a parent or an adult at home whom you feel you can trust.

 - Ring Childline and follow the advice given